nuratamton/Logistic-Regression/README.md

 1. How to extract features for logistic regression given some text
 2. Implementation of logistic regression from scratch
 3. Apply logistic regression on a natural language processing task
-4. Test using your logistic regression\n
+4. Test using your logistic regression
-5. Perform error analysis\n
+5. Perform error analysis